 To help meet a rising need for disaster response in the US, International Medical Corps offers robust domestic response capacity that can quickly provide health and medical care to affected jurisdictions.
 We maintain Mission Ready Packages that enable rapid response to meet the medical surge needs of local jurisdictions, typically within 24 to 72 hours.

-As of October 29, there were 8,861,207 confirmed cases of COVID-19, and 227,706 deaths from the disease, in the United States.
+As of January 15, there were 23,503,736 confirmed cases of COVID-19, and 391,631 deaths from the disease, in the United States.
 International Medical Corps is responding to the outbreak of coronavirus and COVID-19 in the US and globally, providing expertise, equipment, training, and triage and treatment services.
-Our multi-pronged approach, which ensures that at-risk countries and regions are able to prepare for and respond to potential outbreaks of the coronavirus, prioritizes areas where the disease has spread or where healthcare systems and populations are particularly vulnerable.
+Our multi-pronged approach, which ensures that at-risk countries and regions are able to prepare for and respond to outbreaks of the coronavirus, prioritizes areas where healthcare systems and populations are particularly vulnerable.
+As vaccines become more widely available, International Medical Corps will leverage its decades of experience in cold-chain management and last-mile delivery of vaccines to assist with efforts in the US and abroad.

 In the Boston area, International Medical Corps is working with Brockton Hospital, a not-for-profit teaching facility that since 1896 has served the city of Brockton and surrounding municipalities just south of Boston, to help it respond to COVID-19.
 The hospital, part of the Signature Healthcare system, is using the emergency medical field units provided by International Medical Corps to provide clinical services to patients with non-COVID-19 needs.
 It is using the medical equipment and supplies that we are providing to help patients with a range of needs.